Skip to main content

 • Dry mouth

 Over the long term it can also lead to cavities in the teeth and thyroid problems (from damage to the thyroid gland).
-This might mean that you need pills to replace thyroid hormone.
+This might mean that you will need pills to replace thyroid hormone.

 Possible side effects from radiation to the chest

-• Trouble and pain swallowing from irritation of the esophagus (the tube that connects the throat to the esophagus
+• Trouble and pain swallowing from irritation of the esophagus (the tube that connects the throat to the esophagus)

 • Lung irritation that can lead to cough and shortness of breath